kemitchell/blockchain-commons-patron-agreement/terms.md

 These sections continue to apply after this agreement ends: [Work](#work), [Payment](#payment), [Working Relationship](#working-relationship), and [Limit on Liability](#limit-on-liability).

+# Intellectual Property

+## Ownership

+This agreement does not change ownership of any _Intellectual Property Rights_.
+However, the parties agree to license _Intellectual Property Rights_ in certain situations.

+### Blockchain Commons Projects

+### Other Projects

+### Company Contributions

+# Disclaimer

+!!! _Blockchain Commons_ makes only the guarantees in [Guarantees](#guarantees).
+Otherwise, _Blockchain Commons_ provides the _New Intellectual Property_ and all work product "as is", without any warranty whatsoever.

+# Limit on Liability

+!!!
+As far as the law allows, if _Company_ makes any _Legal Claim_ against _Blockchain Commons_ related to this agreement, _Blockchain Commons_'s aggregate liability to _Company_ will be capped at the amount of fees _Company_ has actually paid _Blockchain Commons_ under this agreement.
+This limit on liability does not apply to indemnity under [Compliance Indemnity](#compliance-indemnity).

 # Working Relationship

 ## Independence